How Michelle Obama Shaped the Future: A Legacy Timeline

 A detailed timeline of the impact and legacy of Michelle Obama across different fields.

-In 2010, Michelle Obama's style was described as "fashion populist."
-She wore clothes from high-end design companies and less expensive pieces from J.Crew and Target.
-A study found that her patronage was worth an average of $14 million to a company.
-She favored sleeveless dresses and supported African designers and styles such as the Adire fabric.
+Michelle Obama's style has been described as "fashion populist".
+In 2010, she wore clothes from over fifty design companies, including high-end brands and more affordable pieces from J.Crew and Target.
+A study found that her patronage was worth an average of $14 million to a company that year.

 American Grown: The Story of the White House Kitchen Garden and Gardens Across America